 Samples or report templates can only be a problem if you are the first person to take up your position or role in your organization.
 Nevertheless, you can always count on online resources to help you out.

-Having a weekly report template or sample could be all you need to write a perfect weekly report.
+Having a data-driven weekly report template you can integrate with or sample could be all you need to write a perfect weekly report.
 It would be best if you considered reaching out to your administrative assistant to request a sample.

-By now, you must have gained some level of confidence about writing your next weekly report.
-Now, let's go over the information that you should consider including in your project status.
+By now, you must have gained some level of confidence about writing your next weekly digital marketing report.
+Now, let's go over the marketing activities that you should consider including in your project status.

 What Should Be Included in a Weekly Status Report?

 Regardless of the organization you are currently working in - or the role or position you are occupying, here are essential report template subjects that must be included in your weekly sales report;

 Whatever document involves reporting should always have an appropriate date.
 The aim of writing a status report is record keeping.
 Should any issue poke its head, it will be a hassle-free experience for your manager or team leader to go through the files chronologically.

 Weekly status reporting requires that you give detailed and accurate information on each of your weekly activities.
 Although, while doing this, you should be concise, straight to the point, and brief.
 You don't have to include real-time activities that do not concern the purpose of your weekly status report.
 Alternatively, you can create a daily report template to provide the most accurate data to your clients.